Last updated on August 17, 2026

 Takenuma, Abandoned Mire

 Grenzo, Crooked Jailer receives a fair bit of hate from players who think it's too busted, and they're not wrong.
-The heist mechanic lets you pick one of three spells from your opponent's deck, which tends to be very good in a value-oriented format like Brawl.
-That would be fine on its own, but you also get to cast that spell for free!
-As you might have seen with Grenzo and Rusko, the best Alchemy commanders either create things for free or cast spells for free.
+The heist mechanic lets you pick one of three spells from your opponent's deck, which tends to be very good in a value-oriented format like Brawl, and you also get to cast that spell for free!

 The deck built around this Rakdos commander is a classic midrange shell.
 You have efficient threats like Ragavan, Nimble Pilferer, Kroxa, Titan of Death's Hunger, and Chandra, Torch of Defiance.
 Some of the best interactive spells in MTG Arena are represented, like Lightning Bolt, Thoughtseize, and Grief.